iiacobac/iiacobac.github.io/_pages/about.md

 I am Ignacio Iacobacci, a NLP Expert and a member of the [ELLIS Society](https://ellis.eu/), currently working at [ELM Europe](https://elmeurope.com/natural-language-processing/).
 I worked as a Senior Researcher and Team Leader at the London Speech and Language team at [Huawei Noah’s Ark Lab](https://www.noahlab.com.hk/) for six years.
 I received my PhD. in [Computer Science from Sapienza University in Rome (Italy)](https://www.di.uniroma1.it/).
 I also hold a MSc. in [Computer Science from University of Buenos Aires (Argentina)](https://www.dc.uba.ar/).
 I interned at the [YouTube Content ID](https://support.google.com/youtube/answer/2797370?hl=en) in Google (Zurich, Switzerland).
-My background also include almost 10 years as a software engineer, including 4 years as a machine learning / NLP specialist.
+Prior to my PhD, I worked 10 years as a software engineer, including 4 years as a machine learning / NLP specialist.

 Research
 ======